resource-watch/blog-analysis/req_016_facebook_average_surface_temperature/README.md

 The GHCN CAMS dataset is created by interpolating measurements from combination two large individual data sets of station observations collected from the
 Global Historical Climatology Network version 2 and the Climate Anomaly Monitoring System (GHCN + CAMS).

-The goal of this analysis is to calculate the average monthly and annual temperatures in four countries (France, Germany, the United Kingdom, and the United States) at the national and state/provincial level from 1950 through 2019.
+The goal of this analysis is to calculate the average monthly and annual temperatures in numerous countries at the national and state/provincial level and globally from 1950 through 2019.
 This analysis was done in five steps:
 1. Preprocess the data using [preprocess_data.py](https://github.com/resource-watch/blog-analysis/blob/master/req_016_facebook_average_surface_temperature/preprocess_data.py).
 Here we download the tempearture data from NCEP, shift the longitude range to match -180 to 180, average from monthly to annual average temperature, and separate one NetCDF file for all the years to one NetCDF for each year.
 2. Upload annual temperature files to Google Earth Engine [convert_to_geotiff_and_upload.py](https://github.com/resource-watch/blog-analysis/blob/master/req_016_facebook_average_surface_temperature/convert_to_geotiff_and_upload.py)
 3. Calculate the average annual surface temperature using the file [Calculate_Annual_Temperature.ipynb](https://github.com/resource-watch/blog-analysis/blob/master/req_016_facebook_average_surface_temperature/Calculate_Annual_Temperature.ipynb)
 4. Calculate a linear regression through time and change from 1950-1970 average to 2009-2019 average [regression_and_change.py](https://github.com/resource-watch/blog-analysis/blob/master/req_016_facebook_average_surface_temperature/regression_and_change.py)

+Note for the global analysis, constraints from Earth Engine on the complexity of shapes did not allow us to clip the temperature data to land boundaries.
+Therefore for the global average, the Resource Watch team calculated the average value of the available temperature data, which does cover some non-land coastal areas.

 The results of this analysis can be viewed in the directory [results](https://github.com/resource-watch/blog-analysis/tree/master/req_016_facebook_average_surface_temperature/results) where all temperature values are given in degrees Celsius.